 - View the February 2019 TSCA Inventory.

 - Read the Federal Register Notice: TSCA Inventory Notification (Active-Inactive) Requirements.

-Designations for active chemical substances (i.e., already reported or exempt) and inactive substances (i.e., not reported or exempt) are included as part of the Agency’s current publication of the TSCA Inventory.
-Manufacturers and processors are required to notify EPA before reintroducing into commerce a substance currently identified as inactive on the TSCA Inventory.
+Starting August 5, 2019, manufacturers and processors will be required to notify EPA before reintroducing into commerce a substance currently identified as inactive on the TSCA Inventory.
 Manufacturers and processors can notify EPA via a Notice of Activity Form B, found in EPA's Central Data Exchange (CDX).
 Upon receiving such notification, EPA will change the designation of substances from inactive to active.

 Note: On April 26, 2019, the U.S. Court of Appeals for the District of Columbia Circuit ordered a limited remand without vacatur of the TSCA Inventory Notification (Active-Inactive) Requirements rule for EPA to address an issue pertaining to how companies are to substantiate claims that a chemical substance’s specific chemical identity is protected from disclosure as confidential business information.
 A copy of the court’s decision is available here.

 Manufacturers and processors subject to the rule are advised that no part of the rule has been vacated and that all requirements of the rule remain in effect.
 Any proposed or final changes to the rule in response to the remand will be announced in the Federal Register.